-Governors and staff are very pleased with the outcome at this half-way point of the school’s rapid expansion.
+Governors and staff are very pleased with the Ofsted outcome of ‘Good’ following our inspection in December 2018.
 The inspection team recognised the complex characteristics of our school and why the published data can never accurately explain our children’s attainment and progress.
-Some real strengths have been acknowledged which affirms the priority we give to these.
+Some real strengths have been acknowledged, which affirms the priority we give to these.

-The inspection framework is different and less flexible than three years ago, making it more difficult for schools such as ours to gain “outstanding.”
-This is because it takes little account of children’s different starting points, especially the fact that we have children on roll speaking forty six languages, with the majority arriving speaking little or no English.
-This means that although Ofsted has confirmed our children make at least good and often outstanding progress across all ages and groups, this no longer fulfils the criteria for an “outstanding” judgement.
-Comparisons have to be made to national attainment and for our school this is significantly affected by the numbers who have English as an additional language as well as the significant high pupil turnover (22% in two terms this academic year), mainly due to families returning home overseas and the fact that Nottingham City still have large numbers of children without school places who continue to be admitted to our school.
+Comparisons have to be made to national attainment and for our school this is significantly affected by the numbers who have English as an additional language, as well as the significant high pupil turnover, mainly due to families returning home overseas.
+We also have the fact that Nottingham City still have large numbers of children without school places who continue to be admitted to our school.

-The school is exactly where we expected it to be at this stage of the rapid expansion and observations included 71% of teachers new to the school during the last two years.
-I know from your positive questionnaire and verbal responses that you share our belief that children receive a high quality education and are at the centre of everything we do.
-We are encouraged by the positive comments in the report and this places the school in a very strong position moving forward with a new leadership team who Ofsted have affirmed have the capacity to take the school on its next journey of success, as the expansion is completed in three years’ time.
+The school is exactly where we expected it to be at this stage, with our new vision and increased expectations of progress and attainment.
+I know from your questionnaire and verbal responses that you share our belief that children receive a high quality education and are at the centre of everything we do.
+We are encouraged by the positive comments in the report and this places the school in a very strong position moving forward with.

 Healthy School Award